asuh/Annex/README.markdown

 ## To Do List
 * Because of the complexity, certain WordPress styles should stay in the stylesheet to allow for quicker developement.
 I need help discerning which should be added back from Twenty Eleven.
-* Fix Footer Credit PHP to work properly when no credit is enabled
 * Update email for vCard to include Obfuscation http://www.albionresearch.com/misc/obfuscator.php

 ##  Project origins